sebnyberg/fnv-sha-comparison/README.md

 This is what we expect to see from the practical collision test.

 MurmurHash3 was excluded from the tests because it does not map to the same outputs on different CPU architectures.
-In my view, this makes neighbouring hashes more competitive (FNV-1 or xxhash).
+In my view, this makes alternative hashing methodologies more attractive (FNV-1 or xxhash).

 The two datasets used for testing were: